Director General Project Seabird

 The Director General of Project Seabird (DG Seabird) is a senior appointment in the Indian Navy with the rank of Vice Admiral.
 The DG heads the Seabird Project with a charter to oversee the largest defence infrastructure project progressing at the Karwar Naval Base.
+The current DG is Vice Admiral Vivek Dahiya who took over on 1 August 2026.

 Background

 In the early 1980s, then Chief of the Naval Staff Admiral Admiral Oscar Stanley Dawson conceived of a naval base sandwiched between the hills of the Western Ghats and the Arabian Sea near Karwar in Karnataka state.
 Located south of the naval bases in Mumbai and Goa and north of Kochi, the location had advantages as being very close to the world's busiest shipping route between the Persian Gulf and east Asia and out of range of most strike aircraft from neighbouring countries.
 It offered a natural deep-water harbour and significant land area for expansion, allowing larger aircraft carriers to berth.
 However, due to a variety of reasons, including the 1991 economic crisis, development was delayed.